 And what is so great about customers finding your business through an Internet search?
 They arrived at your website because they are already interested in what you have to offer.
 You didn’t have to convince someone to buy by bombarding them into submission with television or radio ads, you merely had to make your website appear in search results for the items and/or services that you have to offer.
 Your website visitor has already indicated that they are interested through their search term.
 All that remains is your ability to provide them with information showing that what you have to offer is a better deal than your competition.

-Data from comScore shows that Americans conduct more than 23 billion Internet searches a month.
+Data from comScore shows that Americans conduct more than 3.5 billion Internet searches a day!
+(That averages out to over 40,000 searches per second.)

 Through organic search, you can reach potential customers at the very moment that they are considering a purchase and provide them information exactly when they are looking for it.